michycipher/michycipher/README.md

 - 💡 Proficient in **JavaScript, TypeScript, HTML, CSS**, and modern frontend libraries & frameworks
 - 🔄 Version control & collaboration – Experienced with **Git/GitHub** and working in **agile development environments**
 - ⚡ Skilled in **state management** with **Redux Toolkit** and implementing **REST APIs & WebSockets**
-- 📚 Passionate about **continuous learning** – constantly exploring new tools, patterns, and best practices in frontend and fullstack development
+- 📚 Passionate about **continuous learning** – constantly exploring new tools, patterns, and best practices in frontend and full-stack development

 ---